hjhart/dockerizing_rails/_assignments/assignment_12.md

 # Keeping gems
 We made sure that we don't have to re-install all gems when we make changes to our source code.
 However, with every change to the `Gemfile`/`Gemfile.lock` we have to re-install all gems again - and waiting for nokogiri to compile can get pretty annoying.
-It also means that if you switching between branches that use different gems or gem versions, you get stuck in this loop of re-building your Docker Image.
+It also means that if you are switching between branches that use different gems or gem versions, you get stuck in this loop of re-building your Docker Image.

 There are some workarounds for this - one of them being: